CourtneyJane2904/Portfolio/README.md

 Chapter one walks you through the creation of the game PingPong and provided you with two optional exercises- add 2 player functionality and add a multiball feature.
 I didn't enable 2 player as this basically just involves duplicating code but I did enable a multiball feature which will generate 1-5 balls of random positions and velocities.
 This directory holds the source code for this game, excludingthe SDL2 library.

+<h3>Chapter Three</h3>

+Here we are talked through the creation of Asteroids and given the tasks to create circular collision detection and implement Newtonian physics (via semi-implicit Euler integration)
+My contribution to the code is within MoveComponent, CollisionComponent and Ship- I'm aware there could be improvements (such as a more realistic mass-speed ratio or further logic to account for collisions when the ship is invisible) but I am satisfied that the objectives of the chapter have been met.